-Dalton Public Schools offers a diverse selection of advanced level classes and opportunities to its high school students including Advanced Placement, The International Baccalaureate Diploma Programme, Post-Secondary Option and the Apprenticeship Program.
+Dalton Public Schools offers a diverse selection of advanced level classes and opportunities to its high school students including Advanced Placement, The International Baccalaureate Diploma Programme, and the Internship/Mentorship Program.

-If you have questions about Dalton Public Schools gifted services contact Dr. Lisa Hackney.
+If you have questions about Dalton Public Schools gifted services contact Molly Carlson.